 In Maths there will be a greater emphasis on arithmetic, and the promotion of efficient written methods of long multiplication and division.
 There will also be a more demanding content in fractions, decimals and percentages.

 In Science there is a stronger focus on the importance of scientific knowledge and language and a greater emphasis on the core scientific concepts underpinning pupils’ understanding.
 For the first time primary aged children will learn about evolution and inheritance.
+We are committed to harnessing the ethos of STEM within our Science lessons.

 The current ICT curriculum is replaced with a new computing curriculum with a much greater emphasis on computational thinking and practical programming skills.